 Why search here?

-Academic Search Complete is a great place to start your search for both popular and scholarly articles on almost any topic.
+Academic Search Ultimate is a great place to start your search for both popular and scholarly articles on almost any topic.

 It contains a large number of journals, the majority of which are peer-reviewed, from numerous subject areas.
 This resource features mostly full text content, and goes as far back as 1865.